Luming-L/Project/macs2.md

 # Step 6: Compare ChIP and local lambda to get the scores in pvalue or qvalue
 to find enriched regions and predict the so-called 'peaks', the ChIP signals and local lambda stored in BEDGRAPH file have to be compared using certain statistic model.
-_bdgcmp_ module will output score for each basepair in the genome
+_bdgcmp_ module will output score for each basepair in the genome BEDGRAPH can merge nearby regions with the same score.
 ```bash
 # qpois
 macs2 bdgcmp -t CTCF_ChIP_200K_filterdup.pileup.bdg -c local_lambda.bdg -m qpois -o CTCF_ChIP_200K_qvalue.bdg